 The module Biometric Comparison encloses the mechanisms and algorithms to verify or identify an identity based on a 1:1 or 1:many biometric comparison between reference data and a current biometric sample (usually a live presented image) regardless of where the reference is stored (e.g. passport, identity card, AFIS, database, ...).

-3.10.1 CMP-FP-VID
+3.10.1 CMP-PH-VID

-This function block contains requirements for the verification of an identity in relation to stored reference fingerprint images.
+This function block contains requirements for the verification of an identity in relation to a stored reference facial image.